Well cementing: Accelerators

 Calcium chloride also produces a high amount of heat during hydration.
 This heat could accelerate the hydration process.
 This heat causes the casing to expand and contract as it dissipates.
 The differing rates of expansion and contraction could result in the casing pulling away from the cement and lead to the formation of micro-annuli.
-It also has the ability to affect the cement rheology, the compressive strength development, produce shrinkage by 10–15%, increases the permeability with time, and lowers the sulphate resistance.
+It also has the ability to affect the cement rheology and the compressive strength development, to produce shrinkage by 10–15%, to increase the permeability with time, and to lower the sulphate resistance.

 Retarders

-They work by one of 4 main theories;
+They work by one of 4 main theories: